 - You don’t have to invest money into IT hardware

-- A percentage of your rewards will go to the company as service charges and fees.
+- A percentage of your rewards will go to the company as service charges.

 - The security of your investment is in the hands of a third party.

-- You have to handle the hassles of KYC and other signup formalities.
+- You must handle the hassles of KYC and other signup formalities.

 Difficulty level: Low